Why Doesn't My Category Balance Match My Account Balance?

 Are you now wondering how you can be sure there’s enough in your accounts to cover your upcoming expenses?
 Check out this article for tips on managing those account balances!

-If you're not quite ready to let go of using accounts to separate your money into different jobs, and you don't mind doing the extra work, then we can help with some pointers for keeping the category (or category group) matched up with a specific account.
-Here are some things to keep in mind:
+What if you're not quite ready to trust your categories and let go of using accounts to separate your money into different jobs?
+If you don't mind doing the extra work, we can help with some pointers for keeping the category (or category group) matched up with a specific account.

 - Your budget is fed directly from your accounts, so it is really important to make sure your account balances are always correct.
 You can do this by reconciling your accounts regularly (in the web app or iOS).

 - The category will hold the most accurate information about how much you have set aside for something.
 If the account shows more than the category, that means there is money in that account that is assigned to a different category.
 To fix this, you can move money from other categories to that one until the amount matches what is in the account.

 - Since there is nothing that links a category to an account, this means that every time you move money between your accounts, you'll also need to move it between the corresponding category.